powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

-// Check if some files exist in the datasource by using the `exists(String fileName)` method datasource.exists("_south", "reduced") // Returns false: the file "network_south.reduced.gz" does not exist in the directory datasource.exists(null, "xiidm") // Returns true: the file "network.xiidm.gz" exists in the directory datasource.exists(null, null) // Returns true: the file "network.gz" exists in the directory
+// Check if some files exist in the datasource by using the `exists(String fileName)` method datasource.exists("_south", "reduced") // Returns false: the file "network_south.reduced.gz" does not exist in the directory datasource.exists(null, "xiidm") // Returns true: the file "network.xiidm.gz" exists in the directory datasource.exists("_mapping", "csv") // Returns true: the file "network_mapping.csv.gz" exists in the directory

 // We can create some a new file "network_test.txt.gz" and write "line1" inside try (OutputStream os = dataSource.newOutputStream("_test", "txt", false)) {